 Occurrences are distributed across the entire study area (Fig. 2), with higher densities occurring in the lower estuary dataset (5.3% of cells) than the upper (2.8%).
-The majority of sampled habitat was low in detection density (0.5 m2/100 m2 radius), while dense hotspots (> 20.0 m2/100 m2 radius) were primarily restricted to a small number of locations near the estuary mouth.
-Among patches, ≤≤ Similar to density hotspots, large are confined to the, including a single patch measuring > a (see Supplementary Materials for a patch size map)
+The majority of sampled habitat was low in detection density, while dense hotspots (> 20.0 m2/100 m2 radius) were primarily restricted to a small number of locations near the estuary mouth.
+Among patches, 55% were ≤ 3 m2, 77% were ≤ 10 m2, and < 1% exceeded 1000 m2.
+Similar to density hotspots, large patches are confined to the outer limits of the estuary, including a single patch in southwest Vancouver measuring > 10 ha in size, over three times the size of the next largest patch (see Supplementary Materials for a patch size map).